eaglgenes101/formic-formation/README.md

             BA
              BA
               QG
-               ..
-                .

-The first two ants created are a gatherer and a marcher, A or B with equal probability.
+The first four ants ants created are a gatherer and a marcher, A or B with equal probability, then one of each.
 After that, ants are created with probability after finding food, alternating between A and B. In the formation, the queen gatherer alternates between the two phases of marching, depending on the formation marcher last created.

 Early phase
 ------